garrandall/popular-music-data/tracks/the-fish-bobby-rydell.md

   ranking_list: Billboard Hot 100
   start_date: '1961-08-14'
 ---
-The Fish
-Bobby Rydell
-Written by Dixon / Denson / Sheldon

-(Do the fish, do the Fish, the Fish, the Fish.)

 Come on baby and do the Fish
 I'm gonna teach it to you right
 Come on baby, just like this